peter-kimanzi/Inventory-Management-System-Laravel-Vue/README.md

 ## Installation Instruction

 - Clone the repository with `git clone`
-- Copy .env.example file to .env and
+- Copy .env.example file to .env
 - Run `composer install`
 - Run `php artisan key:generate`
 - Run `php artisan migrate --seed` (It has some seeded data for your testing)